amclark42/a-form-of-resistance/notes_a-form-of-resistance.md

 Before we jump into practice, does anyone have any questions or comments about anything so far?

 All righty, I've set up a page with a couple of example forms in it, including this one.
 They'll all lead to this web page.
 It stores no data but *does* dutifully report back the data you've given it, so you can see how your changes have affected the request.
-You'll probably only have time for one right now, so pick one and play around!
+You may only have time for one right now, so pick the form that sounds the most interesting.

 Okay, have fun!
 I'll call us back in 5 to 8 minutes.
 Feel free to leave a message in chat or unmute if you need any help in the meantime.